 “But she didn’t even say she was sorry.
 I don’t even think she is.”

 “You’re probably right, maybe she isn’t even sorry, but that doesn’t mean you can stay mad.
-It’s still important to forgive her
+It’s still important to forgive her… for you.”

 “But, Mom.
 Forgiving is hard!
 I don’t want to forgive her.
 I want to be mad at her.”